SahilCodes1913/kasparro-ai-agentic-content-generation-system-sahil-parmar/README.md

 ---

 ## 📌 **Overview**
-This project implements a **multi-agent, modular, content-generation system** that transforms a single product dataset into:
+This project implements a **multi-agent, modular content-generation system** designed for the **Kasparro Applied AI Challenge**.
+The system transforms a single product dataset into structured, machine-readable JSON outputs:

-- `faq.json` → Structured, categorized FAQs
+- `faq.json` → Categorized FAQs
-- `product_page.json` → Machine-readable product page
+- `product_page.json` → Product page with reusable blocks
 - `comparison_page.json` → Comparison with a fictional Product B

-The system follows the **Kasparro Applied AI engineering challenge** guidelines:
-- No external data used
+This system demonstrates:
 - Strong agent boundaries
-- Template-driven content generation
+- Template-driven generation
+- Reusable content blocks
-- Structured JSON outputs
+- Clean JSON output formatting
+- No use of external knowledge

 ---